SimonBiggs/scriptedforms/README.md

 ```

-## Installing scriptedforms from the GitHub source
+## [Advanced users only] Installing scriptedforms from the GitHub source

 The majority of users will not need to pay attention to this section.